Rathbones: History

 The business was founded by William Rathbone II by 1742 as a Liverpool-based timber trading business.
 In the 19th century it became a leading trader in cotton from the United States and in 1841 it became the Liverpool agent for the East India Company.
 In 1912 it abandoned its trading operations and focused on financial management, initially for the Rathbone family, but subsequently for the general public.
 In 1988 it merged with Comprehensive Financial Services Ltd to form Rathbone Brothers plc and thereby secured a listing on the London Stock Exchange.
 It changed its name from Rathbone Brothers to Rathbones Group on 1 December 2021.

+In April 2023, Rathbones agreed to buy Investec's wealth and investment businesses in the UK and Channel Islands for £839 million.
+The deal excludes Investec Bank (Switzerland) and Investec International wealth business.

 Operations

 The company provides investment management, financial planning, tax and trust services.
 It has 14 offices located all over the UK and Jersey.

+The current CEO is Jonathan Sorrell, who was appointed in March 2025 and joined the company on 1 July 2025.

-The current CEO is Paul Stockton, who was appointed to the position in May 2019.
+The previous CEO was Paul Stockton, who was appointed to the position in May 2019 and retired in March 2025.
 He had previously worked at the company from 2008, as group financial and managing director.